 The Numbers Keep Growing

 When Conduent first began notifying state attorneys general in October 2025, the reported figures were already alarming.
-Initial reports pointed to roughly 4 million people in Texas and approximately 10.5 million individuals across the country.
-As the investigation deepened, those numbers climbed sharply.
+Initial disclosures suggested roughly 4 million people in Texas and about 10.5 million individuals nationwide may have been affected.
+However, as federal and state investigations progressed, the scale of the incident expanded significantly, revealing a far broader exposure than originally understood.

 What Personal Information Was Exposed